Powerful and most sensitive HTS plate reader

 The AlphaScreen chemistry is sensitive to temperature.
 As such, dramatic room temperature fluctuations should be avoided as they negatively affect signal generation, intensity, and stability.
 Typically, AlphaScreen signal variation is around 8% per °C.3

 To avoid signal intensity gradients across the plate while being read, reagents and microplates should also be equilibrated with the room temperature.
 For plates, this can be easily achieved by incubating them in a THERMOstar incubator.
+The PHERAstar FSX with AAS system even allows to actively set the reader to any temperature between 18° and 45°C and can thereby cool the incubation chamber of the device to room temperature or below.
+In this application note, the AAS system’s ability to maintain a stable temperature, reduce evaporation and the cool-down time from high to low temperatures is demonstrated.

 Cell culture media and sera